morethantesting/morethantesting.github.io/blog/_posts/2020-02-10-top-5-software-testing-newsletters.markdown

 Twitter: [@QANewsletter](https://twitter.com/QANewsletter)
 {% include image.html src="/blog/assets/newsletter-software-testing-weekly.png" alt="Software Testing Weekly" href="https://softwaretestingweekly.com/" follow=true %}

-Software Testing Weekly is the newest one, launched at the beginning of 2020.
+Software Testing Weekly is the newest newsletter, launched at the beginning of 2020.
 In each issue, you can find only the best 10–15 picks of software testing news.
 Every link is carefully selected and described with an insightful note, allowing you to easily decide on what to read.
 The newsletter includes a healthy mix of articles on testing, test automation and testing tools.
 And it's published on Friday --- the earliest of all the other newsletters.

 So if you want to be the first one to hear the quality (over quantity) news that are hand-picked and delivered in a nice, personal way --- this is the right choice for you.